sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part1.md

 <br>

-Keep an eye out for the next blog post - creating the predictive model for Titanic survivors.
+Keep an eye out for the next blog post - creating the predictive model for who will survive the sinking of the Titanic.

 <figure>
 <a href="/assets/img/1titanic9.jpg"><img src="/assets/img/1titanic9.jpg"></a>